gabequinto/CCC410F22-GabeQuinto/README.md

 ### Topic Selection

 My two topic ideas will be linked below.
 The one that I am most interested in is creating a class, research paper, or presentation on physical security tokens.
-The second opiton that I have is to do one of the service projects that is provided by one of the professors at Champlain College.
-This will require a meeting with a professor to confirm that the project is still available and to get all of the requirments for the project.
+The second opiton that I have is to create a triage / security compliance checking program using golang in combination with bash scripts.
+This program will be able to ssh out to a remote machine, run the bash scripts, and than will be able to exfil all of the relevant data back to that base machine.
 [Physical Security Token](https://github.com/gabequinto/CCC410F22-GabeQuinto/blob/main/docs/topics/securitytokens.md)

 [Service Project](https://github.com/gabequinto/CCC410F22-GabeQuinto/blob/main/docs/topics/preselected_project.md)